julianchurchill/text-adventure-js/README.md

   - http://browserify.org/
 - Split source and tests for Model, Presenter and View.
 Use 'require' to include client code in the jasmine tests.
 - View
+  - Should update exits div when receiving an exits changed event
   - Should update description div when receiving a description changed event
   - Should update items div when receiving an items changed event
     - Pluralisation of items (is, are)